-Instructor: Nicholas Briscoe Email: nabriscoe@ucdavis.edu Telephone: (916) 890-3889 Office & Office Hours: Before and after class, by email and by appointment
+Instructor: Nicholas Briscoe Email: nabriscoe@ucdavis.edu Telephone: (916) 890-3889 Office & Office Hours: By email and by appointment

 Course Description

 Asset misappropriation fraud involves third parties or employees in an organization who abuse their position to steal from it through fraudulent activity.
 This type of fraud can be committed by company directors, or its employees, or anyone else entrusted to hold and manage the assets and interests of an organization.